-The Northern Hemisphere experiences Summer generally between the months of June, July and August.
-Conversely, the Southern Hemisphere experiences their Summer between December, January and February.
+The Northern Hemisphere experiences Summer generally between June, July, and August.
+Conversely, the Southern Hemisphere experiences their Summer between December, January, and February.
 Also note that grape harvests in the Northern Hemisphere typically occur between September and October, while grape harvesting in the Southern Hemisphere generally occurs between March and April.

 The above being said, consider what you’re looking to see in any given wine region and the kind of experience you want.
 If you want to experience a winery at harvest time, plan accordingly.
 If you don’t want to be cold, avoid the winter months.
 If Spring is more your thing and you want to see the vines just starting to bud, you’ll need to consider timing appropriately.
 You get the idea.